grork/personal-blog/_posts/2022-02-11-a-la-carte-app-store.md

 description: aka What do I get for that 30%?
 ---

+Apple’s [proposal](https://developer.apple.com/news/?id=uub8j2f1) for the Netherlands Dating App Purchase ACM ruling has had many decrying the proposal.
+At best the proposal is obtuse, at worst it's pure greed.
+South Korea has laid out similar [requirements](https://www.reuters.com/technology/skorea-targets-apple-over-new-app-store-regulation-2021-10-15/).
+What does it cost Apple to deliver apps for developers?

 > Note, [others](Going Dutch https://daringfireball.net/2022/02/going_dutch) have gone deeper into the larger topic.
 This post focuses specifically on the cost aspects.
 {: .post-note}

-Apple’s [proposal](https://developer.apple.com/news/?id=uub8j2f1) for the Netherlands Dating App Purchase ACM ruling has had many decrying the proposal.
-At best the proposal is obtuse, at worst it's greed of the worst kind.
-South Korea has laid out similar [requirements](https://www.reuters.com/technology/skorea-targets-apple-over-new-app-store-regulation-2021-10-15/).

 Today, Apple has a ([mostly](https://developer.apple.com/app-store/review/guidelines/#3.1.3a)) blanket 30% commission on all transactions.
 Apples proposal to the Netherlands: (**emphasis** mine)